GJManiero/Docs/aspnetcore/fundamentals/logging.md

 [!code-csharp[](logging/sample/src/TodoApi/Startup.cs?name=snippet_AddConsoleAndDebug&highlight=3,5-7)]

 ASP.NET Core [dependency injection](dependency-injection.md) (DI) provides the `ILoggerFactory` instance.
-The `AddConsole` and `AddDebug` extension methods are defined in the *Microsoft.Extensions.Logging.Console* and *Microsoft.Extensions.Logging.Debug* packages.
+The `AddConsole` and `AddDebug` extension methods are defined in the [Microsoft.Extensions.Logging.Console](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Console/) and [Microsoft.Extensions.Logging.Debug](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Debug/) packages.
 Each extension method calls the `ILoggerFactory.AddProvider` method, passing in an instance of the provider.

 > [!NOTE]
 > The sample application for this article adds logging providers in the `Configure` method of the `Startup` class.
-If you want to get log output from code that executes earlier than the `Configure` method, add logging providers in the `Startup` class constructor instead.
+If you want to get log output from code that executes earlier, add logging providers in the `Startup` class constructor instead.

 You'll find information about each [Microsoft-supported logging provider](#microsoft-supported-logging-providers) and links to [third-party logging providers](#third-party-logging-providers) later in the article.